 As we set up our tests, we want to follow the 3 A's: Arrange, Act, and Assert.
 Let's take a look at each of these steps:

 Arrange - In the first step, we are setting up our test cases.
 For example, if we are going to test adding an object to the middle of our ArrayList, we want to start with an ArrayList

 Act - The act step is where we actually perform the action we are going to test.
 For example, if we want to test adding to the middle of our ArrayList, our act step will be to add to the middle.

 Assert - This is where we will test our results and make sure we are getting the expected results.

 Let's take a look at this for one of our test cases below.

 From here, we can add more of our test cases.
 More tests have been added below, but see if you can take time to finish them.
 Notice how each test case builds off of the others.
-This makes can make it easier so that you don't need to recreate the set up each time, but sometime you will still need to arrange before you act.
+This makes can make it easier so that you don't need to recreate the setup each time, but sometimes you will still need to arrange before you act.